hllshiro/vue-resizable/README.md

   - **Ratio-based Panels**: Adjusts ratio proportions dynamically
   - **Mixed Configurations**: Seamlessly handles combinations of different panel types
 - **Smart Visibility**: Automatically hides when adjacent panels are hidden
-- **Precise Calculations**: Uses ratio-based calculations for smooth resizing
+- **Precise Calculations**: Employs a delta-based, 'zero-sum' algorithm during dragging.
+This means the size gained by one panel is precisely the size lost by the other, eliminating cumulative rounding errors and ensuring exceptionally smooth and stable resizing.

 **Styling:**
 - Default size: 5px width/height